centaurusgod/bash_django_server_deployment/README.md

 ⚠️ **Note: This script is a work in progress and needs several improvements**

+⚠️ **Compatibility Note: This script is specifically designed and tested for Ubuntu Server 24.04 LTS and has not been tested with other distributions.**

 This repository contains an automation script for deploying a Django REST API project on an EC2 instance with Nginx and Gunicorn.
 This script is specifically designed as an example for deploying the project from [django_rest_project_management_api](https://github.com/centaurusgod/django_rest_project_management_api.git).

 > **Note**: The Nginx and Gunicorn configurations in this script are tailored for the example repository mentioned above.
 You should modify these configurations according to your specific project requirements if using with a different Django project.